Nouma-mdw/Project-1---Business-expansion-yes-or-no-/README.md

+DISCLAIMER

+### This Proile is under construction.
+Please visit in a few months!
+I'll be happy to have you back!
+### Best wishes, Manuel

 # Database analysis for business decision
 Project 1 of the Coding Bootcamp (October 22 - February 23) - Software: SQL and Tableau